 Our aim at Rainbows Pre-school is to enhance the development & education of all children whilst they begin their progression through the foundation Stages.
 They will have the opportunities in Learning through play whilst we work within the Early Learning Goals.
 We aim to do this in a safe, fun, happy & stimulating environment.
 We will ensure all children & their families have equal opportunities.

-Rainbows is registered by the Early Years Ofsted, under the Terms of the Children’s Act 2006 and is a member of the Pre-School Learning Alliance.
+Rainbows Pre-school is registered by the Early Years Ofsted, under the Terms of the Children’s Act 2006.
 Ofsted Inspections are carried out at appropriate intervals.
-It is organised and managed by Jacqui Huskins and Lynn Hooper in consultation with the staff and liaison with parents/carers.
-Jacqui Huskins & Lynn Hooper both hold the Diploma in Pre-school Practice, both also hold First Aid certificates in child care.
-Children from the age of 2 years 6 months are able to attend.
+It is organised and managed by Lynn Hooper, Sarah Guy & Sarah Carline in consultation with the staff and liaison with parents/carers.

 The Pre-School meets: